pogipop/cloudron/docs/references/selfhosting.md

 Cloudron has a built-in firewall and ports are opened and closed dynamically, as and when apps are installed, re-configured or removed.
-For this reason, be sure to open all TCP and UDP traffic to the server.
+For this reason, be sure to open all TCP and UDP traffic to the server and leave the traffic management to the Cloudron.

 ### Linode